 1 The exhibition ‘LJ Harvey and His Times’ in 2009 showcased the donation of Harvey works by his grandsons, the Reverends David and Bruce Noble.

-2 The substantial publication accompanying the exhibition will also include a memory card with biographical details of the potters and listing all known monograms and initials.
+2 The publication With Heart and Hand: Art Pottery in Queensland to 1950 includes a memory card with biographical details of the potters and listing all known monograms and initials.

 Feature image: Arts and Crafts Society of Queensland Exhibition, c.1933